 When importing from China, all entrepreneurs are faced with a choice of their business partner.
 We can come across various types of manufacturers, such as OEM, ODM, or OBM.
 These terms state the scope of the importers’ influence on the ordered goods’ project, design, and manufacturing process.
-We answer questions, what OEM is and why it’s worth putting your logo on a Chinese product.
+We answer questions about what OEM is and why it’s worth putting your logo on a Chinese product.

 What is OEM? – OEM, ODM, and OBM